Dr Faranak Hardcastle

-Prior to joining CELS I contributed to the S3W project, an interdisciplinary investigation of the opportunities and challenges of Semantic Linked Data for researching health inequalities that used the data from English Longitudinal Study of Ageing and the Great British Class Survey.
-My PhD research experimented with the application of speculative design for exploring the sociotechnical processes involved in Online Behavioural Tracking and Advertising technologies and practises.
+Prior to joining CELS Faranak contributed to the S3W project, an interdisciplinary investigation of the opportunities and challenges of Semantic Linked Data for researching health inequalities that used the data from English Longitudinal Study of Ageing and the Great British Class Survey.
+Her PhD research experimented with the application of speculative design for exploring the sociotechnical processes involved in Online Behavioural Tracking and Advertising technologies and practices.

 Ethical, Legal and Social Issues in Diversifying Genomic Data: Literature Review and Synthesis